wfi/maeden/README.md

 ## To Do

 1. catch error in server from faulty command input from controller and kill controller
-1. create an abstract agent-controller class that KeyboardController extends and that other classes could extend as well
 1. when simulation ends
 (in the case where eating the food is the ultimate goal), send disconnect signals to any other agents currently connected